Optimal investment for participating insurance contracts under VaR-Regulation: The financial market and participating contracts

 \subsection{Contracts with mortality risk}

-Mortality is one of the most important risk factors in life insurance as it strongly affects the pricing and premium principles.
+Mortality is one of the most important risk factors in life insurance, strongly affecting pricing and premium principles.
 Note that when non-tradable stochastic mortality is considered, the market becomes incomplete.
-For detailed discussion on general stochastic mortality models and their applications we refer for instance to \cite{Dahl04, Cairns06}.
-In this section we incorporate mortality risk into the optimal investment problem of the equity holder.
-For simplicity, we assume that the premature death of the policyholder is modelled by the event $\{d=1\}$, where $d$ is a binomial random variable which is independent of the financial risk \cite{Bacinellorita2002,bernard2005} and the reference portfolio value $(X_t)_\zs{t\in[0,T]}$.
-This assumption allows to employ a separating technique in our optimization problem.
+In this section we incorporate mortality risk into the optimal investment problem of the equity holders.
+We assume that the premature death of policyholder $i$ is modelled by the event $\{d_i=1\}$, where $d_i$ is a binomial random variable.
+We suppose that $d_1,\cdots, d_n$ are mutually independent and independent of the financial risk, see e.g. \cite{Bacinellorita2002,bernard2005}.
+We now work on an enlarged probability space $(\Omega,\cG, \P)$, where $\bbg=(\cG_t)_\zs{t\in[0,T]}$ is the enlargement of the financial filtration $\bbf$ that contains the information generated by the premature death variables $d_i,i=1,\cdots,n$.
+In other words, $\bbg$ represents the structure of the global information available to the insurer.
+Since $d_i,i=1,\cdots,n$ are discrete variables independent of $\bbf$, we obtain $\cG_t=\cF_t$ for all $0\le t<T$ and $\cG_T=\cF_T\vee\sigma(d_i,i=1,\cdots,n)$.
+In Section \ref{sec:Twoperiod} we will also allow deaths to be observed before maturity.

-First, consider the case where the policyholder receives full protection.
-We suppose that the policyholder receives the amount $V_L^{np}(X_T)$ if she is alive at maturity.
-If she dies before maturity the guarantee $L_T$ will be paid at maturity to the policyholder's relative (inheritress).
-So, the policyholder's payoff is given by
+First, consider the case of defaultable contracts.
+As discussed above, we suppose that policyholder $i$ receives the amount $k_i V_L^{p}(X_T)$ if she is alive at maturity.
+On the other hand, her family will receive a benefit in case of death which we for simplicity first assume to be the guarantee $L_T^i$ in case that the insurance company is solvent and $k_i X_T$ else.
+In Section \ref{sec:Twoperiod} we will also allow for arbitrary large death benefits and additionally take dividend payments into account.
+Overall, the payoff to policyholder $i$ will be equal to $k_i \min (L_T,X_T)$.
+We note that we can also consider other death benefits than $L_T$ with our method.
+The policyholder $i$'s payoff is given by